Tip # 6: Boost your metabolism program

 The crunch is suitable for anyone wanting to isolate and strengthen their abdominal muscles; those who are fit as well as those new to fitness.
 And it's a safe exercise for people who have low back weakness or injury: https://www.youtube.com/watch?v=Xyd_fa5zoEU

-Another option: For those who feel the above movement is not good for your lower back (there are lots of opinions out there!) watch this video for other options: https://www.youtube.com/watch?v=_uVcuRnWxt4&index=6&list=PL8l32k1r15l64twwuevhTrcj-lFSvC_gX
+Another option: For those who feel the above movement is not good for your lower back (there are lots of opinions out there!) watch this video for other ideas: https://www.youtube.com/watch?v=_uVcuRnWxt4&index=6&list=PL8l32k1r15l64twwuevhTrcj-lFSvC_gX

 Caution with back problems . . .
 If you have low back issues, perhaps stick to just doing the crunch.
 It doesn’t stress the lower back muscles.
 However if you suffer chronic low back injury or pain, it’s wise to first ask your physiotherapist if you should be doing either of these exercises, or how they can be modified for your particular back problem.